QODIO/selectator/README.md

 ```

 ###### Extra attributes for option tags
-By using `data-left`, `data-right` and `data-subtitle` attribute tags you can extend the information shown in the options.
+By using `data-left`, `data-right` and `data-subtitle` attributes you can extend the information shown in the options.
 These can be styled through css, and are named `prefix_`title, `prefix_`left, `prefix_`right and `prefix_`subtitle.
-The data in the tags is pure html, so you can even put images there.
+The data in the attributes is pure html, so you can even put images here.
+The `class` attributes from the original option and optgroup elements are also added to the genererated elements

 ```html
 <select id="selectBox">